mpuerta004/GnossDeustoOnto/bak/README.md

 **Entity Project**
 ------------------

-The main ROH entity is vivo:Project (see Figura 2), a new entity defined within ROH.
-In ROH, a Project models a collaborative activity in business and science that often involves research or design and is carefully planned to achieve a particular goal.
-Its configuration is inspired by the swrc:Project and takes into account the data properties of the cerif:Project and vivo:Project.
-It comprises all those properties and adds some new ones, for example, vivo:ProjectStatus, roh:modality or roh:title.
+The main ROH entity is roh:Project (see Figura 2), a new entity defined within ROH.
+In ROH, a Project models a collaborative activity in business and science that often involves research or design, and is carefully planned to achieve a particular goal.
+Its configuration is inspired by the swrc:Project and takes into account the data properties of the cerif:Project.
+It comprises all those properties and adds some new ones, for example, roh:projectStatus or roh:title.

-It includes the Data Properties vivo:identifier, vivo:abbreviation, vivo:description, roh:title, vivo:ProjectStatus, vivo:freeTextKeyword,
+It includes the Data Properties vivo:identifier, roh:acronym, vivo:description, roh:title, roh:projectStatus and vivo:keywords.
-roh:modality, roh:foreseenJustificationDate and
-roh:needsEthicalValidation .

-An vivo:Project includes a property roh:hasKnowledgeArea with allows to associate a project with different instances of knowledge areas, e.g. instances of roh:UNESCOKnowledgeArea or rohes:FECYTKnowledgeArea concept hierarchies, but importantly allows a project also to be classified according the hierarchy defined under roh:ProjectClassification concept hierarchy, e.g. roh:Horizon2020.
+An roh:Project includes several sub-classes roh:PrivateProject and roh:PublicFundingProject.
+The first subclass includes the subclasses roh:Agreement whilst the latter one defines as its subclasses: roh:Bidding, roh:EuropeanProject, roh:NationalProject or roh:RegionalProject.

-Besides, an instance of a vivo:Project is associated to the following entities through object properties:
+Besides, an instance of a roh:Project is associated to the following entities through object properties:

--   foaf:Organización, where different organizations may play different obo-bfo:Roles in a project, e.g. vivo:MemberRole or
+-   foaf:Organización, where different organizations may play different obo:Roles in a project, e.g. vivo:MemberRole or
     vivo:AdministratorRole.

--   foaf:Person, where an person may play different obo-bfo:Roles, e.g.
+-   foaf:Person, where an person may play different obo:Roles, e.g.
     vivo:PrincipalInvestigatorRole or vivo:ResearcherRole,

 -   roh:ResearchObject, where a project roh:produces several
-    roh:ResearchObject, where some results of a project might be for example of types bibo:Journal, obo-iao:JournalArticle, or
+    roh:ResearchObject, where some results of a project might be for example of types bibo:Journal, obo:JournalArticle, or roh:PhDThesis.
-    roh:PhDThesis.

--   roh:Funding roh:supports a vivo:Project, where funding roh:hasPart
+-   roh:FundingOrganization sponsors (roh:funds) a roh:Funding.
+A
-    roh:FundingAmount.
-A roh:FundingAmount roh:grants foaf:Organization
+    funding roh:hasPart roh:FundingAmount.
+A roh:FundingAmount
-    and describes the details about the funding associated to a project, in what period and what organization it funds.
-A roh:FundingSource is roh:promotedBy a vivo:FundingOrganization and roh:funds a roh:FundingProgram.
+    roh:grants foaf:Organization it describes the details about the funding associated to a project.
+A roh:Funding roh:supports a roh:Project.

 -   roh:Expense is roh:spentBy a project, details allows to associate a project with its expenses.